Nespre/ghostgrab/README.md

 1. Verifies PowerShell 7+ is being used.
 2. Checks for required tools (`yt-dlp.exe` and `ffmpeg.exe`).
 3. Asks for the video URL and validates it.
+4. Prompts for log preference (not yet functional).
-4. Checks if authentication is needed (via domain cookies).
+5. Checks if authentication is needed (via domain cookies).
-5. Retrieves the video title and allows filename override.
+6. Retrieves the video title and allows filename override.
-6. Asks for the output folder (default is `downloads/`).
+7. Asks for the output folder (default is `downloads/`).
-7. Attempts download — using cookies if needed.
+8. Attempts download — using cookies if needed.
-8. Verifies success, logs if enabled, and cleans up.
+9. Verifies success, logs if enabled, and cleans up.

-Everything happens via terminal prompts — lightweight and interactive.
+> Everything happens via terminal prompts — lightweight and interactive.

 <br>